open-telemetry/opentelemetry-collector-contrib/receiver/vcenterreceiver/documentation.md

 ### vcenter.host.network.packet.error.rate

-The summation of packet errors transmitted or received on the host network.
+The rate of packet errors transmitted or received on the host network.

 As measured over the most recent 20s interval.